SerenityOS/serenity/Base/usr/share/man/man1/find.md

   pattern (case sensitive).
 * `-iname pattern`: Checks if the file name matches the given global-style pattern (case insensitive).
+* `-readable`: Checks if the file is readable by the current user.
+* `-writable`: Checks if the file is writable by the current user.
+* `-executable`: Checks if the file is executable, or directory is searchable, by the current user.
 * `-print`: Outputs the file path, followed by a newline.
 Always evaluates to true.
 * `-print0`: Outputs the file path, followed by a zero byte.
 Always evaluates to